pacharanero/checktick/docs/self-hosting-scheduled-tasks.md

 # Self-Hosting: Scheduled Tasks

-CheckTick requires scheduled tasks for data governance operations and housekeeping.
+CheckTick requires scheduled tasks for data governance operations, housekeeping, and external data syncing.
 This guide explains how to set up these tasks on different hosting platforms.

 ## Overview

-CheckTick uses two scheduled tasks:
+CheckTick uses three scheduled tasks:

 ### 1. Data Governance (Required for GDPR)